Natural Health Message — Herbs, Remedies & Nutrition for Whole-Body Wellness.

 Fiber: about 3 g per 3 dried figs; 1.5 g per medium fresh fig.

-Figs add bulk and have traditional use as a gentle laxative.
-A small clinical trial in adults with functional constipation found that 300 g of fig paste daily improved stool frequency and colonic transit time over 8 weeks.
-Most home use is far less than this — about 3 to 5 dried figs a day is realistic.
+Figs have a long traditional use as a gentle laxative, and there is modest clinical support.
+A small trial in adults with functional constipation found that 300 g of fig paste daily improved stool frequency and colonic transit time over 8 weeks — far more than most people would realistically eat.
+Practical everyday use is 3 to 5 dried figs a day, which contributes meaningfully to daily fiber.
+For more on figs, see health benefits of figs.

-How to use: soak dried figs overnight in water and eat them in the morning, or add chopped figs to oatmeal.
-See also health benefits of figs.
+How to use: Soak dried figs overnight in water and eat them in the morning, or chop and stir into oatmeal.

-Fiber: raspberries 8 g per cup, blackberries 7.6 g, strawberries 3 g.
+Fiber: raspberries 8 g per cup; blackberries 7.6 g; strawberries 3 g.

 7. Oats and oatmeal